-Completion of Pre-Calculus or concurrently with Pre-Calculus H/90 in Math IV Trig
+Prerequisite: Completion of Pre-Calculus CP or H

 This two-semester course is a general introductory course to the field of statistics.
 The content is designed to provide students with the basics of statistics that can be used across many fields of study.
 Students study the organization, analysis, and interpretation of data; methods of planning and conducting a study, survey, and experiment and probability theory and simulations in everyday situations.
 TI-84 graphing calculator for applications is required.